Harpur Trust vs Brazel: Calculation of Holiday Pay and How It Affects My Recruitment Agency

 If you are engaging your works on a contract of employment, then part-year workers will be entitled to the full 5.6 weeks holiday leave even if they don’t have fixed hours.

-You should review your holiday practices and contracts to understand whether they comply with the Supreme Court judgment, furthermore you should provide your workers with revised contract and a written explanation as to the impact the change will have on them, if any.
+You should review your holiday practices and contracts to understand whether they comply with the Supreme Court judgment, furthermore, you should provide your workers with a revised contract and a written explanation as to the impact the change will have on them, if any.

 Most workers engaged with an umbrella company, have an overarching employment contract, whereby employment may continue between assignment therefore if umbrella companies calculate the holiday entitlement or pay based on 12.07% of time worked, they will need to review this agreement.

-Umbrella companies may choose to move workers to a contract of services however workers then will not be able apply travel and subsistence expenses.
+Umbrella companies may choose to move workers to a contract of services however workers then will not be able to apply for travel and subsistence expenses.

 How To Calculate Holiday Now?

-To be entitled to 28 days holiday part-year workers when they are working, they have to be working five days a week, otherwise their holiday allowance will depend on the regular working pattern of the particular worker.
+To be entitled to 28 days of holiday part-year workers when they are working, they have to be working five days a week, otherwise, their holiday allowance will depend on the regular working pattern of the particular worker.

 For example: if a part of the year worker regularly works three days a week, then their statutory holiday entitlement will be 16.8 days (5.6 x 3 = 22.4)

-For workers on different types of contracts who don’t have a regular working pattern, or guaranteed hours should have their leave entitlement expressed in weeks and the Government has provided a guidance on how to calculated their entitlement, which can be found here.
+Workers on different types of contracts who don't have a regular working pattern, or guaranteed hours, should have their leave entitlement expressed in weeks.
+The Government has provided guidance on how to calculate their entitlement, which can be found here.

 - Review your contract of services to ensure it clearly stipulates that your workers are only engaged when on an assignment and there is no suggestion of an ongoing contractual relationship.

-- Potentially engage your workers on temporary contract which only cover the he specific period of time that they work – Do not have open-ended or “Rolling” contracts
+- Potentially engage your workers on a temporary contract which only covers the specific period of time that they work – Do not have open-ended or “Rolling” contracts.

-- Check whether your potentially liability for workers who been underpaid in previous years.
+- Check whether you are potentially a liability for workers who have been underpaid in previous years.